FridaJ/AML-KNN-NSC/README.md

 # AML-NSC
-Subtype classification of Acute Myeloid Leukemia samples using nearest shrunken centroids
+Subtype classification of Acute Myeloid Leukemia samples using k nearest neighbors with nearest shrunken centroids for data reduction